Skip to content

 In what direction is the equilibrium stable?

 As you have read, a semi-stable equilibrium point is stable in moving in one direction of the parameter space, while being unstable when moving in another direction.
-Following is some question regarding this behavior: - Which initial condition is crucial for the model to change between the equilibrium? - In what direction (the values of the initial condition) are the model able to stay at the semi-stable equilibrium? - In what direction will the model leave the semi-stable equilibrium and return to the stable equilibrium?
+Following are some questions regarding this behaviour:

 The FitzHugh-Nagumo model